 Byte Pair Encoding

-A compression algorithm that iteratively merges the most frequent adjacent character pairs to build a subword vocabulary.
+A compression algorithm that iteratively merges frequent character pairs to build a vocabulary, used by most major LLMs to convert text into tokens.

 Also known as